Symphony of Science

-Unruly Media, a video tracking service, first charted "A Glorious Dawn" on September 21, 2009.
-A month later, the video had received more than a million views and was ranked in the music category on YouTube as one of the top rated videos of all time.
 On November 9, 2009, Third Man Records released a 7-inch single of "A Glorious Dawn" for the 75th anniversary of the birth of Carl Sagan.
-According to Discogs.com, there were a total of 5 different vinyl records produced, including a limited edition 8-inch single given out only at South by Southwest 2010.
+According to Discogs.com, there were a total of 5 different vinyl records produced, including a limited edition 8-inch single distributed only by the Third Man Records pop-up store in Austin, Texas, during SXSW 2010.